 A Free Market Economy

 Portugal also offers low operating costs, including a highly educated population (42% of which speak at least one foreign language), a skilled but cheap labour force (50% of the EU average cost), and highly developed infrastructure and communications networks.
-Last but not the least, the country is a potential gateway to a market of about 250m people in the Portuguese speaking countries and communities.
+Last but not the least, the country is a potential gateway to a market of about 250 million people in the Portuguese speaking countries and communities.

 CAN'T FIND WHAT YOU ARE LOOKING FOR?